Best Fish for Arthritis

 Fish Oil Supplements

-If you just can’t stomach salmon or sardines, you might want to consider a fish-oil supplement.
+If you just can’t stomach salmon or sardines, you might want to consider a fish oil supplement or krill oil supplement, an alternative that's made from the tiny, shrimp-like crustaceans and is also packed with omega-3s.
 Yet you may not get the same omega-3 benefits in a bottle.
-Although fish-oil supplements contain higher levels of EPA and DHA than you’d get from eating fish, that doesn’t mean your body will use those omega-3s as effectively.
+Although fish oil and krill oil supplements contain higher levels of EPA and DHA than you’d get from eating fish, that doesn’t mean your body will use those omega-3s as effectively.
 Some studies suggest our bodies don’t absorb omega-3 fatty acids as well from supplements as from fish.

 And there are other reasons for choosing fish over pills.
 “We know that food has so many other things in it that we can’t get in a supplement,” Larson says.
 When you eat fish, in addition to omega-3 fatty acids, you also get nutrients like calcium, vitamin D and selenium.